Skip to Main Content

 Tim Gardiner, PharmD, BCPS

-Tim is the pharmacy manager at Powers Health Rehabilitation Center in Crown Point, Indiana.
-He is the preceptor for the transitions of care elective rotation.
+Tim is the pharmacy manager at the Community Stroke & Rehabilitation Center in Crown Point, Indiana.
+He was preceptor for the previous transitions of care elective rotation.
 He also serves as a preceptor advisor for the medication safety rotation.
 Tim earned his Doctor of Pharmacy degree from Ferris State University in 1997 and completed his PGY-1 training at Franciscan Hospital in Hammond, IN.
 He has ten years of experience working as a clinical pharmacist and ten years of pharmacy management experience.
 His clinical interests include management, medication safety, and research.

 Liyu Lei, PharmD, BCPS

 Liyu is a clinical specialist pharmacist practicing in neuroscience critical care at Community Hospital.
-She is the preceptor for the Critical Care and Advanced Critical Care rotations.
-Liyu earned her Doctor of Pharmacy degree from University of Illinois College of Pharmacy in 2019 and completed her PGY-1 training at Powers Health in Munster, IN.
+She is the preceptor for the Neuroscience Critical Care rotation.
+Liyu earned her Doctor of Pharmacy degree from University of Illinois College of Pharmacy in 2019 and completed her PGY-1 training at Community Healthcare System in Munster, IN.
 Her clinical interests include critical care and anticoagulation.

 Alex Szewciw